TopDev113/rollup-raptor/README.md

 It also utilizes a special merkle tree that's essentially a Rust implementation of a blockchain privacy transaction service's merkle tree.

 The merkle tree resides in my `noir-research` crate/project.
+But was also added to this crate for sake of simplicity [here](https://github.com/jonas089/noir-cli-rollup/blob/master/merkle-tree/src/tornado.rs)

 # Circuits